dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 Gum is a simple command line tool for making interactive scripts.
 When you want to start any type of custom-made system from a terminal, it usually involves creating multiple scripts for doing some of the initial bootstrapping.
 Gum was chosen as a simple tool for interactively picking a configuration on runtime instead of having to remember command parameters or creating static config-script.

 **Helm and Kustomize**
 Helm and Kustomize are used to template and install Kubernetes resources.
 Helm is a package manager for Kubernetes.
-ArgoCd installs external packages (like Crossplane) using Helm.
+ArgoCD installs software packages (like Crossplane) using Helm.
 Kustomize is used for handling templating of my own Kubernetes manifests.
 One could choose not to use Kustomize and instead put everything into Helm charts as an alternative to this implementation.

-## 7.2.
+## 9.2.
 Managing internal state

 <!-- intro -->
 Everything deployed to the clusters are declared in YAML, checked into git, and read by ArgoCD.

 <!-- one or more clusters -->
-ArgoCD can either be installed on each cluster individually (only controlling the local state) or on a shared cluster which then handles the deployment to multiple clusters.
+ArgoCD can either be installed on each cluster individually (only controlling the local state) or on a single shared cluster which then handles the deployment to multiple clusters.

 Installing ArgoCD on each cluster means there is no shared interface of all the infrastructure running across clusters.
 You would have to have multiple endpoints and multiple argo-profiles/-credentials for each argo instance running in each cluster, which may not be desirable if you run infrastructure on a large scale.
 Furthermore, it also consumes more resources to run all ArgoCDs components on each cluster (vs. only on a single cluster), which may be a consideration if your company's budget is tight.

-For this implementation, a single instance of ArgoCD will run on the `core-cluster` and deploy and manage all the Kubernetes Objects running in both the core cluster and the app clusters.
+The implementation presented in this paper has a single instance of ArgoCD running on the `core cluster` and it deploys and manages all the Kubernetes Objects running in both the `core cluster` and the `app clusters`.

 <!-- Applications -->
 ArgoCD groups YAML-files/folders into an abstraction called _Applications_.
-Applications are just a normal Kubernetes manifest, where you specify a path to a resource you want to deploy, a destination cluster, and some configuration parameters.
-You can structure (and nest) these groupings however you want, but you usually want smaller groupings, so you manage/sync them individually with more fine-grained control. e.g., deploying Crossplane provisioned database separately from the Crossplane provisioned Kubernetes Cluster.
+An Application is a Kubernetes object that contains a path to a resource that needs to be deploy, a destination cluster, and some configuration parameters.
+You can structure (and nest) these groupings however you want, but you usually want smaller groupings, so you manage/sync them individually with more fine-grained control. e.g., deploying Crossplane-provisioned database separately from the Crossplane provisioned Kubernetes Cluster.
 This way, you don't have to use the same sync-policy for both groupings of resources. e.g., you may have pruning (auto-delete) disabled on the database to ensure databases are not deleted by mistake.

 Based on this philosophy of separation, I have chosen to structure my applications like this: